 An insurance company also has no obligation to pay benefits if an insured person has misrepresented where an automobile is principally garaged for lower rates, or if an insured person has not disclosed other drivers who are also regularly driving the vehicle.

-If you are injured in a car accident and don’t tell the truth, then the consequences in Michigan can utterly destroy your chances of receiving a fair and full measure of compensation for your injuries.
+If you are injured in a car accident in Michigan and don’t tell the truth, then the consequences in Michigan can utterly destroy your chances of receiving a fair and full measure of compensation for your injuries.

 In 2004, Twichel v.
 MIC General Insurance Corp. was issued by the Michigan Supreme Court.
 Overnight, thousands of completely innocent, seriously hurt Michigan residents lost their right to bring a lawsuit for their motor vehicle crash injuries.

 According to the court precedent, a person does not have to actually drive an uninsured vehicle a certain number of times in order to be considered a “constructive” owner.
 The essential inquiry is the “right to use” that vehicle for a 30-day period.
-If that “right to use” exists, even if the person who was injured in a car accident has only driven the vehicle a handful of times, then that person will be found to be a constructive owner of that vehicle.
+If that “right to use” exists, even if the person who was injured in a car accident in Michigan has only driven the vehicle a handful of times, then that person will be found to be a constructive owner of that vehicle.

 Michigan lawyers find this so important because if someone is found to be a constructive owner of a vehicle then they are also, by definition, an uninsured owner of that vehicle.
 And in Michigan, an uninsured owner of a car or truck not only loses the ability to receive No-Fault insurance benefits, but that person loses the ability to sue for pain and suffering against the at-fault driver.

 This law is deliberately harsh and punishing.
 For example, even if you are paralyzed for life by a drunk driver, if you are found to have had the “right to use” an uninsured car, you cannot sue for your injuries.